wgergely/bookmarks/docs/source/api.rst

 Python Modules Documentation
 ----------------------------

-This is the documentation page of Bookmarks' Python modules.
+This is the developer documentation of Bookmarks' Python modules.

 It is generated from the source code automatically and hence might not be complete or perfectly structured.
-Still, hopefully, can still serve as a reference when developing Bookmarks.
+Still, hopefully, can serve as a guide and reference for future development work.

 If you're looking for the user guide, see the :ref:`Introduction`.